All international students applying for admission to the University of Wisconsin-River Falls are required to complete the following:

 Submit the UW System application for admission and provide UW-River Falls with official transcripts, proof of financial responsibility for studies, and other supporting documents as necessary.
 Any transcripts will need to be evaluated by either Educational Credential Evaluators (ECE) at http://www.ece.org or World Education Services (WES) at http://www.wes.org.

 The student must be admitted into a program offering a full course of study at the undergraduate or graduate level.

 Applicants whose native language is not English (identified by the U.S. Department of State Bureau of Public Affairs) must provide evidence of English language proficiency.
 The English proficiency requirement may be fulfilled by meeting one of the following:

 TOEFL iBT minimum score for undergraduate study is 78 and for graduate study is 80.

 IELTS minimum score for undergraduate study is 6.0 and for graduate study is 6.5.

-The TOEFL or IELTS test must have been taken within the past two years, with scores submitted directly to UW-River Falls from the testing service.
+The TOEFL, IELTS and TOEIC test must have been taken within the past two years, with scores submitted directly to UW-River Falls from the testing service.